Leedehai/ccindex/README.md

                         dir1/dir2,dir3/dir4
   -json [TO_JSON], --to-json [TO_JSON]
-                        write to a JSON file (default: out.json) -db [TO_DATABASE], --to-database [TO_DATABASE]
+                        write to a JSON file (default: out.json)
-                        write to a SQLite database file (default: out.db)

-if neither -json nor -db is given, then write result to stdout
+if -json is not given, then write result to stdout
 ```

 ## 6. Test: produce the example output files